RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 ## Enabling OSS Cluster API Support from the Web UI

-To configure an RS database to use the OSS Cluster API from the Web UI:
+To configure an Redis Enterprise Software (RS) database to use the OSS Cluster API from the Web UI:

 1. Go to: **databases**
 1. Either: